Alfresco/alfresco-extension-inspector/docs/build-and-release-101.md

 # Build
-The `alfresco-extension-inspector` project uses _Travis CI_. \
+The `alfresco-extension-inspector` project uses _GitHub Actions_. \
-The `.travis.yml` config file can be found in the root of the repository.
+The `ci.yml` config file can be found in the `.github/workflows` directory of the project.

 ## Stages and Jobs